 In fact, our Sherman Oaks retaliation lawyer says that in certain situations, you may be able to file a lawsuit against your employer if you believe that the only way to receive job benefits is to have sex with your employer or give him or her other sexual favors.

 Workplace favoritism can also amount to illegal retaliation in the workplace if the employer disfavors workers who have reported illegal activities or violations to the appropriate authorities, or, vice versa, the employer favors employee who did not complain about these illegal activities or violations (while others did).

 There can be many forms of illegal retaliation against workers who filed a complaint with the Occupational Safety and Health Administration.
 One of these forms is favoring employees who did not join the complaint.

-Consult with our best retaliation lawyers in California at Mancini & Associates to determine whether favoritism in your workplace amounts to discrimination, harassment, or retaliation.
+Consult with our best retaliation lawyers in Sherman Oaks at Mancini & Associates to determine whether favoritism in your workplace amounts to discrimination, harassment, or retaliation.
 Get a free consultation by calling at 818-783-5757 today.